Taguar258/injectra/README.md

 _Preview version 1.0. | Current verion 2.0._

-## How it works
-MacOS applications are called from an included file which can be easily replaced with the payload of injectra.

-This payload will then call your payload while the application is running.

-**The application is not able to detect the injection because the injection is called before the actual application.**

-_The injection method included in injectra and the idea itself was fully developed by Taguar258._

 ## Installation
 To use injectra you will need to have some knowledge with your systems terminal and you also need to install python3 and preferably git: